Sign Up for a Free Account

 Key points

-• Hemorrhagic transformation is a complication of ischemic stroke, occurring in about 10% of patients, although rates depend on the diagnostic method and criteria used.
+• Hemorrhagic transformation is a complication of ischemic stroke that affects about 10% of patients, with rates varying according to patient characteristics, the diagnostic method and criteria used, and treatment strategies.

 • The spectrum of hemorrhagic transformation ranges from minor petechial bleeding (hemorrhagic infarct) to major mass-producing hemorrhage (parenchymal hematoma).